Pioneers in Horticulture

 What We Are

-Aroidia Research is a privately funded, independent organization devoted to the breeding and study of plants in the family Araceae (Aroids).
-Specifically, we work with Alocasia, Philodendron, Anthurium and Caladium in our hybridization efforts.
+Aroidia Research is a privately funded, independent effort devoted to the breeding and study of plants in the family Araceae (Aroids).
+I (LariAnn Garner) started this work in the late 1970s and continue to this day.
+Specifically, I work with Alocasia, Philodendron, Anthurium and Caladium in my hybridization efforts.
 Alocasias are one group of plants known commonly as "Elephant Ears"; others are Colocasia and Xanthosoma.

-If you are familiar with Alocasia x calidora and Alocasia x portora (aka "calodora", "caladora", "persian palm", "portidora", "portadora", "portodora") then you should know that these two plants originated with us.
-These plants were two of our earliest hybrids, developed in the early 1980s when Aroidia Research was just beginning.
+If you are familiar with Alocasia x calidora and Alocasia x portora (aka "calodora", "caladora", "persian palm", "portidora", "portadora", "portodora") then you should know that these two plants originated with me.
+These plants were two of my earliest hybrids, developed in the early 1980s when Aroidia Research was just beginning.

 News and Research